changeworld/azure-docs.ja-jp/articles/remoteapp/remoteapp-onedrive.md

 <properties
-   pageTitle="Azure RemoteApp での OneDrive for Business の使用 | Microsoft Azure" description="Azure RemoteApp で OneDrive for Business を使用する方法について説明します。" services="remoteapp" documentationCenter="" authors="pavithir"
+   pageTitle="Using OneDrive for Business and Azure RemoteApp | Microsoft Azure" description="Using OneDrive for Business with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"